thomassie/thomassie.github.io/FlourishCharts.md

 The platform offers a free plan that includes basic features, as well as paid plans for users who need more advanced functionality (e.g., custom templates).

+Below, I will display a couple of visualisations – and also mention some of the drawbacks that you face when dealing with Flourish.
 <br>

 <!-- ## Who is using Flourish?